ms609/TreeDist/cran-comments.md

 > 'library' or 'require' call not declared from: 'TreeDistData'
 > 'data(package=)' call not declared from: 'TreeDistData'

-'TreeDistData', which depends on 'TreeDist', is not yet available on CRAN, so cannot be added to the Suggests field in the DESCRIPTION file.
+'TreeDistData' depends on 'TreeDist', so cannot yet be submitted to CRAN or added to the Suggests field in the DESCRIPTION file.
+'TreeDistData' is ready for immediate submission once 'TreeDist' is available on CRAN.

 All calls to `data(package='TreeDistData')` are wrapped within `if(require('TreeDistData')` to ensure that vignettes fail gracefully when